crisaliscarrion/HotelBookings/README.md

 Based on the insights and findings above, we would recommend to consider the following:

-* Collaborate with travel agencies and tour agencies to create marketing campaigns.
-Offer a booking discount for other channels to increase numbers of bookings.
+* Collaborate with travel agencies and tour operators to create marketing campaigns.
+Offer booking discounts through other channels to increase bookings.

-* Introduce a charge for canceling a booking and require every booking to have a deposit.
+* Introduce a cancellation charge and require a deposit for all bookings.

-* Offer discount or create special offers for low bookings months like November and December.
+* Offer discounts or create special offers for months with low booking rates, such as November and December.

+* Capitalize on the diversity of room types and diversity the stream of revenune since most of it comes from the 'A' type.

 # References